dynamicwebpaige/azure-workshop/free-tier-AI.md

 # Azure Services: Free Tier
 ## _Machine Learning and Artificial Intelligence_

-It can be difficult to navigate service offerings for machine learning and artificial intelligence – especially if you’re interested in free trials, before you buy.
-Below is a detailed listing of Azure free-tier services, as of Monday, November 6th, 2017.
+It can be difficult to navigate service offerings for machine learning and artificial intelligence – especially if you’re interested in free offerings, after the 30- or 90-day trials end.
+Below is a detailed listing of Azure free-tier AI and ML services, as of Monday, November 6th, 2017.
 Please note that many of these services may only be offered in specific regions (East US 2 being most common).
+I also encourage you to look at the [full list of free Azure offerings](https://azure.microsoft.com/en-us/free/).

 ### Azure Notebooks
 Completely free, with a size limitation of 4GB per user.